Blue Ribbon Commission on Racial Equity Manifesto

 Trisha Zulic, SHRM-SCP – Director, Human Resources, Business Ops and Strategy, WSA Distributing, Inc. (SHRM Volunteer Leader)

 Camille Chang Gilmore – Board Member, SHRM Foundation, and Vice President, Human Resources and Global Chief Diversity Officer, Boston Scientific

-Michelle Nettles – Board Member, SHRM’s Executive Network, HR People + Strategy, and Chief People & Culture Officer, ManpowerGroup
+Michelle Nettles – Board Member, the SHRM Executive Network, and Chief People & Culture Officer, ManpowerGroup

 Jason Lawson – Vice President, Human Resources, Installed Building Products (SHRM Volunteer Leader)